Core Web Vitals: Why Hand-Written Code Scores 100 (and WordPress Rarely Beats 60)

 /* ... */

-Use `defer` or `async` on all external scripts, and move analytics to load after user interaction.
+Use defer or async on every external script, and load analytics after the user interacts.

 <script defer src="analytics.js"></script>